Pikike/Szakdolgozat/README.md

 ### Data table dt_assets columns:
 - filename: String.
 Filename with the path to the file.
 - scale: float.
 Scale X, Y, Z, with this float.
 - flip uvs: boolean.
-Set true if Post Process Flip UVs flag should added.
+Set true if Post Process Flip UVs flag should be added.

 ### Blueprint: